michaelmarsillo/RPAforPDF/README.md

 # ⌛ Release Notes

+### July 26th, 2025
+- Added new JHA functionality and automation

 ### April 1st, 2025
 - Added more information to the about page
 - Fixed a refresh error on the about page